 The development of these valuable life skills provides staff and pupils with an increased capacity to teach and learn effectively, as well as offering them a strong foundation on which they can build a successful life.

-This workshop provides a foundation from which to begin to build a whole school approach to creating and maintaining a positive school culture.
+This workshop provides a foundation from which to begin to build a whole school approach to creating and maintaining a positive school culture. embedding a culture throughout an institution is a long term process, many schools choose to this INSET as part of a programme of mentoring and training with key stakeholders.

 The workshop aims to develop an understanding of the components of a positive school culture and provide practical strategies that can be used with both adults and children to enhance relationships and increase the sense of community for all stakeholders.